 Charging Your Drone Battery Correctly

 Charging seems like it should be the easy part, right?
 Just plug it in and wait.
 If only it were truly that simple.
-Charging your drone battery requires careful attention; mistakes here can be costly, if not safety risks.
+Charging your drone battery requires careful attention; mistakes here can be costly, if not outright dangerous.

 Choosing the Right Charger